Tracking Apps: How to Get Buy-In From Your Teen

 Circle of 6

-Tracking our children is a modern accoutrement that we can ignore or accept.
-We grew up without this technology—and we survived—but the lure in today’s crazy world is difficult to resist.
+Tracking our children is a modern accouterment that we can ignore or accept.
+We grew up without this technology and survived, but the lure in today’s crazy world is difficult to resist.
 Instead of calling it tracking our children, let’s call it something else.
 Let’s call it loving them from afar.

 I’m watching the blue dot.
-I know that Twin A is near his brother on a street in Hawaii.
+I know Twin A is near his brother on the street in Hawaii.
 I don’t know anything else other than that.
-They can be doing very bad things and I’ll never know.
-But I’ll tell you this: in their absence, I’ll take what I can get, even if it’s a false sense of being close.
+They can be doing terrible things, and I’ll never know.
+But I’ll tell you this: I’ll take what I can get in their absence, even if it’s a false sense of being close.

 As parents, how do you talk to your teenagers about tracking and privacy?